History of baseball in the United States: Owners and players feud in the 1980s

 All was not well with major league baseball.
 The many contractual disputes between players and owners came to a head in 1981.
-Previous players' strikes (in 1972, 1973 and 1980) had been held in preseason, with only the 1972 stoppage—over benefits—causing disruption to the regular season from April 1 to April 13.
-Also, in 1976 the owners had locked the players out of Spring training in a dispute over free agency.
+Previous players' strikes (in 1972, 1973 and 1980) had been held in preseason, with only the 1972 stoppage—over benefits—causing disruption to the regular season from April 1 to April 13, causing the cancellation of 86 games.
+Also, in 1976 the owners had locked the players out of spring training in a dispute over free agency.

 The crux of the 1981 dispute was compensation for the loss of players to free agency.
 After seeing a top-rank player sign with another team, the aggrieved owner wanted a mid-rank player in return, the so-called sixteenth player (each club was allowed to protect 15 players from this rule).
 Under this arrangement, losing lower-rated free agents would produce correspondingly smaller compensation.
 While this seemed reasonable and fair to owners, players only recently freed from the bondage of the reserve clause found it unacceptable, and withdrew their labor, striking on June 12.
 Immediately, the U.S. Government's National Labor Relations Board ruled that the owners had not been negotiating in good faith, and installed a federal mediator to reach a solution.
 Seven weeks and 713 games were lost in the middle of the season, before the owners backed down on July 31, settling for proportionally lower-ranked players as compensation.
 The damaged season was continued as distinct halves starting August 9, with the playoffs reorganized to reflect this.

 Throughout the 1980s then, baseball seemed to prosper.
 The competitive balance between franchises saw fifteen different teams make the World Series, and produced nine different champions during the decade.
 Also, every season from 1978 through 1987 saw a different World Series winner, a streak unprecedented in baseball history.
 Turmoil was, however, just around the corner.
 In 1986, Pete Rose retired from playing for the Cincinnati Reds, having broken Ty Cobb's record by accumulating 4,256 hits during his career.
 He continued as Reds manager until, in 1989 it was revealed that he was being investigated for sports gambling, including the possibility that he had bet on teams with which he was involved.
 While Rose admitted a gambling problem, he denied having bet on baseball.
 Federal prosecutor John Dowd investigated and, on his recommendation, Rose was banned from organised baseball, a move which precluded his possible inclusion in the Hall of Fame.
 In a meeting with Commissioner Giamatti, and having failed in a legal action to prevent it, Rose accepted his punishment.
 It was, essentially, the same fate that had befallen the Black Sox seventy years previously.
 (Rose, however, would continue to deny that he bet on baseball until he finally confessed to it in his 2004 autobiography.)